 The RCA RCR313BR is a basic remote that is designed to control a cable/satellite/streaming box, TV, and DVD player with a single remote.
 We can't overstate how easy this model is to program and operate.
 There are four programming options that include direct entry of the device codes, brand code search, auto code search, or manual code search.
 Whichever you prefer, you're more than likely going to have your devices programmed in just a few minutes.
 We also like that it has big buttons for those folks with failing eyesight and less than nimble hands.

 While this unit is praiseworthy for its simplicity, it is extremely limited in its capabilities.
 To put this in context, this remote won't control a soundbar or any other sound device.
 It lacks buttons like channel back and DVD open/close.
-Moreover, it only has a couple of backlit keys as opposed to the whole pad which we prefer.
+Only a few keys are backlit instead of the whole pad, which we would prefer.
 Finally, don't be taken by the manufacturer's claims that this device is RF compatible — it is not.
-That said, this unit is a good choice for basic entertainment systems where having two or three remotes is just unnecessary.
+That said, the RCA RCR313BR is a good choice for basic entertainment systems where having two or three remotes is just unnecessary.

 Why You Should Trust Us

 Together these two researched and purchased the most promising universal remotes available.
 Once the devices arrived in-house, the team set to testing them in practical scenarios.
-Their analysis consisted of cataloging the features of each remote including the type, size, action, illumination, and layout of the buttons.
-More importantly, they set-up all of the remotes here reviewed to control a TV, DVD player, soundbar, and a streaming device paying close attention to the programming ease and effectiveness.
+Their analysis consisted of cataloging the features of each remote, including the type, size, action, illumination, and layout of the buttons.
+More importantly, they set up all of the remotes tested to control a TV, DVD player, soundbar, and a streaming device paying close attention to the programming ease and effectiveness.